cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-ami.md

   :bits => 64,
   :username => 'ubuntu'
 })
+address = connection.addresses.create
+address.server = server
+server.reload
+server.dns_name
 ```

+This DNS name will be used later to SSH into our Inception VM.

 You can check that SSH key credentials are setup.
 The following should return "ubuntu" and shouldn't timeout.